killercho/world_chronicles/Description.md

 # World Chronicles
-An RTS game (star craft like game) with a dynamic weather system that has an active effect on the game board.
+An RTS game (starcraft like game) with a dynamic weather system that has an active effect on the game board.
 This is a document describing the overall feel of the game and will be changed accordingly when ideas change, need some improvement or a new thing is thought of.

-!TRIGGER WARNING!
-The game is based on real facts and logic, so bonuses like "African-Americans are less likely to be seen during the night or in a heavy storm" will be used because they make local sense.
+**!TRIGGER WARNING!** The game is based on real facts and logic, so bonuses like "African-Americans are less likely to be seen during the night or in a heavy storm" will be used because they make local sense.
 If you feel offended remember this:
  - The game is just that - a game, and it should be used just for fun;
  - I do not care about your feelings;